Bye Bye, Lady Liberty: Production

 The special was directed by Osamu Dezaki, an experienced anime director who had previously storyboarded several episodes of Lupin The Third Part I. In addition Dezaki created the storyboards under the pseudonym Makura Saki, something he commonly did despite being well known for creating his own storyboards.

 During his career Dezaki created many animation techniques that became standard in the Japanese animation industry and are used throughout the special.
 One of his best known techniques "Postcard memories", also commonly known as "Harmony" involved adding painted lines to a cel to give the appearance of a watercolor effect and provide visual impact with minimal animation.
 While this technique is normally used to end a scene, during the special it is also used during action scenes.
 Another signature technique used during the special is the "triple take" where a cel is moved quickly across the camera multiple times to produce a sense of speed.
 The name comes from its typical usage of 3 passes of the cel.
 Lighting techniques used techniques include backlit backgrounds, gel effects, lighting bloom in the corner of a scene and diagonal spotlights across heavily shadowed images to produce a sense of darkness. other techniques include Parallax scrolling to give depth to city scenes, split screens and dutch angle.

 Release

 Bye, Bye Lady Liberty was broadcast on April 4, 1989.

 VAP have published several home releases of the special in Japan.
 At first the special was released as both a VHS and a Laserdisc edition.
 They then released the special on DVD on December 22, 1999 and again in April 2006.
 A DVD containing both Liberty and the next special, Hemingway Papers was released by Futabasha on July 4, 2014.
 The soundtrack was released on October 21, 2000.

 Manga Entertainment UK released an English dubbed VHS as Goodbye Lady Liberty in the United Kingdom on 9 September 1996.

-Discotek Media released the special on DVD in North America as Bye Bye Lady Liberty on March 25, 2014.
+Due to copyright issues with the Maurice Leblanc estate, Lupin was renamed "Wolf" in the dub.
+Discotek Media released the special on DVD in North America as Lupin The Third: Bye Bye Lady Liberty on March 25, 2014 and later on Blu-ray on June 26, 2018.